Impact and Outcome

 The Service Journey

-I collaborated closely with service designers, architects, and medical staff to choreograph a guest flow that balanced clinical precision with emotional care.
-I helped map the end-to-end journey, then detailed each step and touchpoint to ensure that every interaction — from kiosk to robe to doctor consult — felt intentional, calm, and clear.
+I collaborated closely along with our team of service designers with architects, and medical staff to choreograph a guest flow that balanced clinical precision with emotional care.
+I helped map the end-to-end journey, then detailed each step and touchpoint to ensure that every interaction from kiosk to robe to doctor consult felt intentional, calm, and clear.

 Crafting the Brand’s Visual World

-I led the visual design of NURA — from identity and typography to spatial design — ensuring coherence across media, environment, and systems.
+I led the visual design of NURA from identity and typography to spatial design ensuring coherence across media, environment, and systems.
 The aim was to evoke confidence and comfort without clinical coldness.
-I created the visual identity system, including colour palette, brand type, and Japanese-inspired graphic motifs, and designed key assets like signage, kiosks, motion displays, and ambient screens.

 Owning Communication Across Touchpoints